wrmthorne/CycleFormers/README.md

 # CycleLightning
 A generic template script for cycle consistency training using pytorch lightning and the transformers library.
 The script trains each model on the output of the other iteratively.

-`WARNING`: This script has only been tested on GPT2 and T5.
+`WARNING`: This script has only been tested on LLaMA, GPT2 and T5.
 If you find any irregularities, please open an issue and I will take a look when I can.

+`WARNING`: This script has not been tested on multi-GPU setups.

 ## Project Setup